Frequently Asked Questions

 How do I import or use a library?

-You can import existing CAD designs to create libraries of JITX code (see the guide How to import from Altium).
+You can import existing CAD designs to create libraries of JITX code (see the guide How to import from Altium) or How to import from Kicad.

 To use a library of JITX code, edit the stanza.proj file in your active project to include a line like include "../path/to/library/stanza.proj.
 Everything linked by that stanza.proj file can now be used in your project.